CoryWBoris/AbletonAutoColor/README.md

 5. select ColorChanger in Link|Tempo|Midi tab in Ableton, and make sure input and output are set to 'None'

 ### Instructions for use:
 Rename a Midi or Audio Track and then the color is changed instantaneously afterwards.
 Also colors are applied when loading a set as well.
-Names are not case sensitive, but they must have the same letters in the same order.
+Names are not case sensitive.
+But, you have to use your defined spelling.

 The Default color choices I wrote are as follows: